ericwallen/express-auth-postgres-json-web-token/README.md

 ## Step 6 - Create a Database

 For this package to work out of the box you will want to name your database exampledb.
 If you want to change the database name look in the root of express-with-auth for a file called knexfile.js.
 Inside that you will see the path to postgresql://localhost/exampledb.
-Change that to whatver your heart desires.
+Change that to whatever your heart desires.
 Use this command you will use to create the db:

 <div class="command-line">createdb exampledb</div>